Classic DP: Game Theory

 dp[i][j].sec = dp[i][j-1].fir

-# If the first player chooses the leftmost pile, leaving me with piles[i+1...j]
+# If the first player chooses the leftmost pile, leaving me with piles[i+1...j],

-# If the first player chooses the rightmost pile, leaving me with piles[i...j-1]
+# If the first player chooses the rightmost pile, leaving me with piles[i...j-1],

-According to the definition of the dp array, we can also identify the base case, which is the simplest scenario:
+Based on the definition of the dp array, we can also identify the base case, which is the simplest scenario:

 dp[i][j].fir = piles[i]